nikaaluu/neurothesis/README.md

 It primarily involves MMqPCR analysis to assess the telomere length based on the Cq values.
 Two scripts were made based from two differnt protocols: Cawthon (2009) and Martin et al. (2024).
 The one that was finally used was the one based on Cawthon (2009).
 Additionally, there is a separate script that plotted the efficiency curves of the primers used.

 The project covers:
-- Quantitative PCR analysis of telomere length (MMqPCR)
+- Monochrome Multiplex Quantitative PCR (MMqPCR) analysis of telomere length (TL)
-- Image analysis of ICC staining
+- Image analysis of Immunocytochemistry (ICC) stainings
 - Data cleaning, visualization, and statistical analysis

 ## Data